emlun/factorio-replay-timelapse/README.md

     For example, copy it to `MyBeautifulBase/replay-timelapse.lua`.

- 4. (Optional) At the top of `MyBeautifulBase/replay-timelapse.lua`, tweak the output paths and/or user parameters as needed.
+ 4. (Optional) At the top of `MyBeautifulBase/replay-timelapse.lua`, tweak the output paths and/or program parameters as needed.
     See the comments in the file for descriptions.

     The default settings generate screenshots at 1080p, 30 FPS and x300 speedup